hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 ~> **Important:** We do not recommend running Docker under a 2.x kernel.

+### AWS-Specific Configuration

+Terraform Enterprise's instance profile serves as default credentials for Terraform's AWS provider.
+Workspaces without environment variables for credentials will attempt to use the instance profile to provision AWS resources.

+By default, clustered deployments use an instance profile with very minimal permissions; for individual deployments, the instance profile is the operator's responsibility.

+If you plan to specify any non-default permissions for Terraform Enterprise's instance profile, be aware that Terraform runs might use those permissions and plan accordingly.

 ### SELinux

 SELinux is supported when Terraform Enterprise runs in `External Services` mode and only the default SELinux policies provided by RedHat are used.
 Terraform Enterprise v201812-1 or later is required for this support.